Procedure for Donor Prospect Clearance

 1. When to Obtain Donor Prospect Clearance

-Any unit wishing to solicit prospective donors, on behalf of Memorial University, for $1,000 or more during a major campaign or for $5,000 outside of a campaign, must submit the names of the prospects (whether individuals, foundations, corporations or other organizations), and apply to AA&D for clearance to proceed with cultivation and solicitation.
+Any unit wishing to solicit prospective donors, on behalf of Memorial University, for a philanthropic gift valued at $1,000 or more during a major campaign or for $5,000 outside of a campaign, must submit the names of the prospects (whether individuals, foundations, corporations or other organizations), and apply to AA&D for clearance to proceed with cultivation and solicitation.
 See Gift Acceptance policy.

-In addition, solicitation of groups of 100 or more individuals (e.g., professional associations) must be cleared in order to avoid multiple solicitations of the same individual Deans, Directors, Heads of Departments, etc. involved in fundraising initiatives will regularly consult with members of the development division within Alumni Affairs and Development.
+In addition, solicitation of groups of 100 or more individuals (e.g., professional associations) must be cleared in order to avoid multiple solicitations of the same individual Deans, Directors, Heads of Departments, etc. involved in fundraising initiatives will regularly consult with members of the development division within the Office of Development.

 2. The Donor Prospect Clearance Process

 Requests for Prospect Clearance may be submitted at any time using the Donor Prospect Clearance form and forwarded to the designated contact indicated on the form, in accordance with the Procedure to Apply for Donor Prospect Clearance.

 Submissions will be reviewed regularly by the Donor Prospect Clearance Committee, who will assign a maximum of 20 prospects to an Applicant, typically for a 180 day period.
 The Prospect Clearance Committee will also assign a Development/Campaign staff member as liaison to Applicants at that time, if the Applicant is not a Development/Campaign Staff member.
 Being assigned more than 20 prospects will require the Executive Director's approval.

 The Applicant will inform the assigned Development staff member of any activities involving assigned prospects during the clearance period and the results of these activities.
 Meetings with Applicants and assigned Development staff will be held regularly to review cultivation/solicitation progress on assigned prospects.